Governance/dtgov/dtgov-distro/assembly/src/main/resources/ROOT/README.txt

 Once the installation completes, you can start your application container.

+ The dtgov initialization is done automatically during the dtgov deployment.
+ This behaviour can be changed modifying the dtgov.automatic.data.initialization.enabled property from the dtgov.properties.

+In case you change to false, then you must populate S-ramp.
 Once the application container (e.g. JBoss EAP) is running, you must seed the system with some DTGov-specific data (don't forget to supply the S-RAMP admin password):

     ant seed -Ds-ramp.shell.password=ADMIN_PASSWORD